-In our opinion, the consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of Nu-World Holdings Limited as at 31 August 2014, and its consolidated and separate financial performance and consolidated and separate cash flows for the year then ended in accordance with International Financial Reporting Standards, and the requirements of the Companies Act of South Africa.
+In our opinion, the financial statements present fairly, in all material respects, the consolidated and separate financial position of Nu-World Holdings Limited as at 31 August 2015, and its consolidated and separate financial performance and its consolidated and separate cash flows for the year then ended in accordance with International Financial Reporting Standards, the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and Financial Reporting Pronouncements as issued by Financial Reporting Standards Council, and the requirements of the Companies Act of South Africa.

-Other reports required by the Companies Act
+Other Reports required by the Companies Act

-As part of our audit of the consolidated and separate financial statements for the year ended 31 August 2014, we have read the Directors' Report, the Managing Director's review and the Company Secretary's certificate for the purpose of identifying whether there are material inconsistencies between these reports and the audited consolidated and separate financial statements.
+As part of our audit of the financial statements for the year ended 31 August 2015, we have read the Directors' Report, the Report by the Audit Committee and the declaration by the company secretary for the purpose of identifying whether there are material inconsistencies between these reports and the audited consolidated and separate annual financial statements.
 These reports are the responsibility of the respective preparers.
-Based on reading these reports we have not identified material inconsistencies between these reports and the audited consolidated and separate financial statements.
+Based on reading these reports we have not identified material inconsistencies between these reports and the audited financial statements.
 However, we have not audited these reports and accordingly do not express an opinion on these reports.